Sega and its Logistics, storage and transport.

 These high numbers correspond to the quantities of spare parts planned for after-sales service and available at the launch of the Dreamcast.
 To this, we must add regular orders throughout the marketing period.
 These parts were undoubtedly then dispatched between the different countries by SEGA Europe.

-During the Dreamcast period, the computer system used, at least for the after-sales service, was NAVISION.
+During the period Dreamcast, the computer system used was NAVISION.

 Dreamcast furniture was at "Podium Logistique".
 In April 1999, SEGA France expected around twenty Japanese NTSC demonstration kiosks.
 The 500 to 800 others were to follow in July.
 They were delivered on 2 pallets, one for the furniture, one for the TV (stackable).

-They were planned, for the first year as follows:
+They were planned, for the first year like this:

 Number of furniture in first implantation (500)